brucemack/nanovna-controller/README.md

 Version 4
 ---------
-* If the user has not explicitly defined a serial port, we now default to use the first USB serial port found on the machine.
+* If the user has not explicitly defined a serial port, we now default to use the first USB serial port found on the machine (but not COM1).
 (Thanks to Chris VE3RWJ)
 * Other logging cleanups to cut down on clutter
 * Removed the numpy work-around since Windows 10 has cleaned up the fmod error.